 Preeclampsia (pre-e-CLAMP-si-a) is a condition that occurs during pregnancy and is characterized by high blood pressure.
-It occurs in 5 to 8 percent of pregnant women in the United States.
-According to The Preeclampsia Foundation, the condition is diagnosed based on the elevated blood pressure of the expectant mother generally after 20 weeks of pregnancy or during the postpartum period with proteinuria (protein in the urine).
+It occurs in five to eight percent of pregnant women in the United States.
+According to the Preeclampsia Foundation, the condition is diagnosed based on the elevated blood pressure of the expectant mother generally after 20 weeks of pregnancy or during the postpartum period with proteinuria (protein in the urine).

-Sometimes there are no symptoms of preeclampsia or they can be written off as typical pregnancy pains.
-Even when there are no symptoms, the following tests are critical at your regular check-ups: blood pressure checks, weigh in, and urine dip.
-It’s important to keep up with your medical appointments, particularly after you hit the 20-week mark of pregnancy.
+Sometimes there are no symptoms of preeclampsia, or they can be written off as typical pregnancy pains.
+Even when there are no symptoms, the following tests are critical at your regular check-ups: blood pressure checks, weigh-in, and urine dip.
+It’s essential to keep up with your medical appointments, particularly after you hit the 20-week mark of pregnancy.

 Talk with a medical professional before taking any supplements, whether they are herbal or not.

 Women at risk for preeclampsia may have the following:

 Preeclampsia will cause your blood pressure to spike and put you at risk for severe medical complications such as neurological/brain injury, impaired kidney and liver function, blood clotting problems, excess fluid in the lungs (called pulmonary edema) and seizures.
 In severe forms or left untreated, preeclampsia can lead to maternal and/or infant death.
 This is why regular medical check-ups are crucial to monitoring your pregnancy.